TrainFan1804/DatastructureInC/C++/3. Datatypes/README.md

 int var = 42;   // define and declare a variable in one line.
 ```

+This can be used to split the definition and declaration into seperate files.\
 There are several more ways to create a variable but I will not explain them.

 # Types